jay-neb/migracode-js-2/README.md

 * Homework Exercise 4
 * Homework Exercise 5

 **Homework Exercise 8** was quite unclear, so I have rewritten the exercise so that it prints expected result and actual result at each step.
 This new question file as at /homework/exercise-8.js.
+Please attempt it again if you found it unclear during the class.

 The solution to this exercise is at /homework/exercise-8-solved.js.